sanchezbarry/portfolio2024/my-project/articles/dynamicarrays.md

 The two most common operations are **reading** and **writing** the data.

-## Why did the array double in size?
+## Why does the array double in size?

 First, allocating a new array is a big O(n), also including pushing all the values from the older array to the new one.